AminaB/devops/cicd/Readem.md

     Deploying Apps using Ansible + Docker on Linux and automating the Continuous Delivery process with Jenkins is the powerful Process followed in Devops World.

+#### automate integration (without running mually the job)
+    achieve continuous integration with github hook in jenkisn